ng-docs/angular-cn/aio/content/guide/upgrade-performance.md

 ### 通过 `downgradeModule()` 启动

 As you might have guessed, you don't need to change anything in the way you bootstrap your existing AngularJS application.
-Unlike `UpgradeModule`&mdash;which requires some extra steps&mdash;
-`downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.
+Unlike `UpgradeModule`—which requires some extra steps— `downgradeModule()` is able to take care of bootstrapping the Angular module, as long as you provide the recipe.